 George Adamson was born in 1906 in Dholpur, India.
-The son of an Irish father and English mother, his father, Harry, left India for South Africa in 1924.
-George and his younger brother Terence, travelled to Cape town to meet up with him but discovered, when they arrived there, that Harry had got no further than Kenya, where he had bought a farm in Limuru.
+The son of an Irish father and an English mother, his father, Harry, left India for South Africa in 1924.
+George and his younger brother Terence, travelled to Cape Town to meet up with him but discovered when they arrived there, that Harry had got no further than Kenya, where he had bought a farm in Limuru.
 So George and Terence set sail for Mombasa.

 Between 1924 and 1938 George Adamson tried a dozen ways of making a living – road construction (too hard), running a mail service (the car went up in flames!), farming (too boring), goat and beeswax trading (lost money), Locust fighting (lost his job), gold prospecting (found none) and hunting (few clients wanted to ride in the sidecar of his motorcycle).
 Finally, in 1938 he found what he had been looking for – he joined the Kenya Game Department where he remained until his retirement in 1963.